mikelei8291/IMMC2016/README.md

-# IMC2016
+# IMMC2016
-The code written in IMC 2016 competition
+The code written in IMMC 2016 competition